siyinghan/Notes/Applied Data Science with Python (Coursera Specialization)/02 Applied Plotting, Charting & Data Representation in Python/2-3 Scatterplots.md

 ```(6, 7, 8, 9, 10)```

 So that's a brief aside on a variable tool.
 When it comes to manipulating and cleaning data in the wild.
 Now, let's get back to plotting.
 Let's take these two lists and plot them to a new figure using `scatter`.
 Instead of plotting them as one data series, we'll slice the lists and plot them as two data series.
 You'll note that we can color each series with a single value if we want to.
 We can also do things like change the color or transparency of an entire series, or individual data points as well.
-Finally, we have the ability to label the data series, and I'll do that now:
+Finally, we have the ability to label the data series, and I'll do that now (this will come in handy later when building a legend):

 ```python
 plt.figure()